GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/service_workers/index.md

 Extensions are event-based programs used to modify or enhance the Chrome browsing experience.
 Events are browser triggers, such as navigating to a new page, removing a bookmark, or closing a tab.
-Extensions monitor these events using scripts in their [extension service worker][doc-sw-migration], which then react with specified instructions.
+Extensions monitor these events using scripts in an [extension service worker][doc-sw-migration] (previously called a background script), which then executes specified instructions.

-An extension service worker (previously called a background script) is loaded when it is needed, and unloaded when it goes idle.
-Some examples include:
+An extension service worker is loaded when it is needed, and unloaded when it goes dormant.
+Examples include:

 - The extension is first installed or updated to a new version.
-- The extension service workers was listening for an event, and the event is dispatched.
+- An extension event is dispatched.
 - A content script or other extension [sends a message.][1]
 - Another view in the extension, such as a popup, calls [`runtime.getBackgroundPage()`][2].

-Once it has been loaded, an extension service worker generally keeps running as long as it is performing an action such as calling a Chrome API or issuing a network request.
+Once it has been loaded, an extension service worker generally runs as long as it is performing an action such as calling a Chrome API or issuing a network request.

 {% Aside %}